Skip to main content

 [mcu toolboard]

-serial: <Replace here with the real ID you found>
+serial: <Replace this with the actual ID you queried>

 baud: 250000